Are dental implants right for you?

 Thank you for considering our Implant Clinic for your dental implant needs.

-Dental implants are permanent fixtures of titanium posts anchored to the jawbone and topped with individual replacement teeth or a bridge that screws or cements into the posts.
+Dental implants are permanent fixtures of titanium posts anchored to the jawbone and topped with individual replacement teeth or a bridge that screws into the posts.
 These implants serve as "roots" for the tooth, bridge or denture which is on top.

 A very common reason people consider implants is because their lower denture slides and makes chewing and talking difficult.
 The majority of patients treated with dental implants experience a significant improvement in their ability to chew food and feel more comfortable.
 Nearly everyone who can have routine dental care can successfully use implants.